molepi/Molecular-Data-Science/RNAseq_practical/rnaseq_practical.md

     ## (mean count < 7)
     ## [1] see 'cooksCutoff' argument of ?results
     ## [2] see 'independentFiltering' argument of ?results

+> What is the effect of treatment with dexamethasone on the top differentially expressed gene?

+> How strong is this effect in fold-change comparing treated vs untreated?

 !!!ADVANCED: Multiple testing
 -----------------------------